FreeCAD/FreeCAD-documentation/wiki/Python_Development_Environment.md

 123
 ```

 will produce the contents of the variable on the console.
 This value will remain in FreeCAD until either it is changed or the user Quits from FreeCAD.
 This means the value is present and available for a subsequent Python program to read from.
 At any time it can be checked from the console by typing it\'s name.
-So a program called \'Program A\':
+So a program called \'Program A\'   *

 ```python